-Introducing the Mixed Domain Oscilloscope

-The MDO4000B Series is the world's first oscilloscope with a built in spectrum analyzer.
-This integration enables you to continue to use your debug tool of choice, the oscilloscope, to investigate frequency domain issues rather than having to find and re-learn a spectrum analyzer.
-However, the power of the MDO4000B Series goes well beyond simply observing the frequency domain as you would on a spectrum analyzer.
+Introducing the Mixed Domain Oscilloscope Based on the industry-standard MSO4000B Oscilloscope Series, you can now use your tool of choice, the oscilloscope, to look at the frequency domain rather than having to find and re-learn a spectrum analyzer.
+However, the power of the MDO4000 Series goes well beyond simply observing the frequency domain as you would on a spectrum analyzer.
 The real power is in its ability to correlate events in the frequency domain with the time domain phenomena that caused them.

-When both the spectrum analyzer and any analog or digital channels are on, the oscilloscope display is split into two views.
+When both the RF channel and any analog or digital channels are on, the oscilloscope display is split into two views.
 The upper half of the display is a traditional oscilloscope view of the Time Domain.
-The lower half of the display is a Frequency Domain view of the spectrum analyzer input.
-Note that the Frequency Domain view is not simply an FFT of the analog or digital channels in the instrument, but is the spectrum acquired from the spectrum analyzer input.
+The lower half of the display is a Frequency Domain view of the RF input.
+Note that the Frequency Domain view is not simply an FFT of the analog or digital channels in the instrument, but is the spectrum acquired from the RF input.
 Another key difference is that with traditional oscilloscope FFTs, you can typically either get the desired view of the FFT display, or the desired view of your other time domain signals of interest, but never both at the same time.
 This is because traditional oscilloscopes only have a single acquisition system with a single set of user settings such as record length, sample rate, and time per division that drive all data views.
-But with the MDO4000B Series, the spectrum analyzer has its own acquisition system that is independent, but time correlated, to the analog and digital channel acquisition systems.
+But with the MDO4000 Series, the RF input has its own acquisition system that is independent, but time correlated, to the analog and digital channel acquisition systems.
 This allows each domain to be configured optimally, providing a complete time correlated system view of all analog, digital, and RF signals of interest.

-The spectrum shown in the Frequency Domain view is taken from the period of time indicated by the short orange bar in the time domain view known as the Spectrum Time.
-With the MDO4000B Series, Spectrum Time can be moved through the acquisition to investigate how the RF spectrum changes over time.
+The spectrum shown in the Frequency Domain view is taken from the period of time indicated by the short orange bar in the time domain view - known as the Spectrum Time.
+With the MDO4000 Series, Spectrum Time can be moved through the acquisition to investigate how the RF spectrum changes over time.
 And this can be done while the oscilloscope is live and running or on a stopped acquisition.

-The upper half of the MDO4000B Series display shows the Time Domain view of the analog and digital channels, while the lower half shows the Frequency Domain view of the spectrum analyzer channel.
+The upper half of the MDO4000 Series display shows the Time Domain view of the analog and digital channels, while the lower half shows the Frequency Domain view of the RF channel.
 The orange bar - Spectrum Time - shows the period of time used to calculate the RF spectrum.
 Figures 1 through 4 show a simple everyday application - tuning of a PLL.
-This application illustrates the powerful connection between the time domain and the frequency domain that the MDO4000B Series provides.
+This application illustrates the powerful connection between the time domain and the frequency domain that the MDO4000 Series provides.
 With its wide capture bandwidth and ability to move Spectrum Time throughout the acquisition, this single capture includes the same spectral content as approximately 1,500 unique test setups and acquisitions on a traditional spectrum analyzer.
 For the first time ever, correlating events, observing interactions, or measuring timing latencies between the two domains is exceptionally easy, giving you quick insight to your design's operation.

 Figure 1 - Time and Frequency Domain view showing the turn-on of a PLL.
 Channel 1 (yellow) is probing a control signal that enables the VCO.
 Channel 2 (cyan) is probing the VCO tune voltage.
 The SPI bus which is programming the PLL with the desired frequency is probed with three digital channels and automatically decoded.
-Notice Spectrum Time is placed after the VCO was enabled and coincident with the command on the SPI bus telling the PLL the desired frequency of 2.400 GHz.
-Note that the RF is at 2.5564 GHz when the circuit turns on.
+Notice Spectrum Time is placed after the VCO was enabled and coincident with the command on the SPI bus telling the PLL the desired frequency.